mnaoumov/obsidian-plugin-chronos/README.md

 ## Markers `=`

-Markers are used to highlight a significant event that defines the start or end of a time period.
-Markers are typically placed on key dates and represent important milestones. **Markers must be a single date**. `Marker Name` is optional
+Markers can be used to highlight a key milestone in time. **Markers must be a single date**. `Marker Name` is optional

 ```
 = [Date] Marker Name